ThesisNegatif/Thesis/README.md

-# Repository contains code written for the research investigation of my doctoral thesis at the University of Oxford.
+# Repository contains code written for the research investigation of my doctoral thesis at the University of Oxford

 The main files are justification_miners.py, classifier_trainers.py and sentiment_analysers.py.